RonaldoBandek/RonaldoBandek/README.md

 - 👋 Hi, I’m @RonaldoBandek
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in being a frontend developer
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning HTML, CSS, Javascript, and React.
 - 💞️ I’m looking to collaborate on building projects
 - 📫 you can reach me at ronaldobandek@gmail.com